RadiologyInfo - The radiology information resource for patients

 RadiologyInfo.org does not give individual medical advice or opinion.
 We recommend that you ask your doctor or health services provider about your imaging options.

 In this case we recommend that you consult with your physician or ask your health services provider.
-You might also try inquiring at one of these radiology organizations to see if they can help.
+You might also try inquiring at some of the radiology organizations listed on our Radiology Resources page to see if they can help.

 I need information about costs or insurance coverage.